GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/04_threading.md

 ~~~~~~~~~~~~~

 ## Mutex
-Use @bs::Mutex and @bs::Lock to synchronize access between multiple threads. **Lock** automatically locks the mutex when it's constructed, and unlocks it when it goes out of scope.
+Use @Mutex and @Lock to synchronize access between multiple threads. **Lock** automatically locks the mutex when it's constructed, and unlocks it when it goes out of scope.

 ~~~~~~~~~~~~~{.cpp}
 Vector<int> output;